eic/tutorial-analysis/_episodes/01-introduction.md

 exit
 ```

-It is alos possible to copy a file and open it locally using the `xrdcp` command:
+It is also possible to copy a file and open it locally using the `xrdcp` command:
 ```console
 ./eic-shell
 xrdcp root://dtn-eic.jlab.org//work/eic2/EPIC/RECO/23.12.0/path-to-file .